 Yes.
 Web browsers cache information and create a history file on the local workstation.
 This allows a subsequent user of the workstation to access the system under your name using the browser's Back button to recall a page from the cache, or by finding a page with your personal information in the browser's history file.
 If you are concerned about the security of your requests, you can take the following steps:

 - Access Aeon only from your personal computer or an otherwise secure workstation.

-- Access Aeon from a public workstation in the Department of Special Collections.
+- Access Aeon from a public workstation in the UCSB Library.
 These computers are supervised by the staff.

 - When using a public access workstation: